brianshumate/vaultron/README.md

 1. Initialize Vault with `vault init`
-2. Unseal Vault with `vault unseal` using 3 of the 5 unseal keys presented to you when Vault was initialized in step 1.
+2. Unseal Vault with `vault unseal` using 3 of the 5 unseal keys presented to you initialized Vault
-3. Authenticate to Vault with the initial root token provided in step 1.
+3. Authenticate to Vault with the initial root token presented during the initialization
 4. Use the `vault` CLI on your Mac to interact with your new Vault server
 5. Use the [Vault HTTP API](https://www.vaultproject.io/api/index.html)
 6. View Vault operational logs with `docker logs vault_oss_node_1`